theninthsky/client-side-rendering/README.md

 We saw that client-side rendering performance is on par and sometimes even better than SSR in terms of initial loading times (and far surpasses it in navigation times).
 <br>
-We also learned that Googlebot can easily index client-side rendered apps, and that we can set up a prerender server the serve all other bots and crawlers.
+We've also seen that Googlebot can perfectly index client-side rendered apps, and that we can easily set up a prerender server to serve all other bots and crawlers.
 <br>
-And above all - we have achieved all this mainly by modifiying 2 files (Webpack config and HTML template) and using a prerender service, so every existing CSR app should be able to quickly and easily implement these modifications and benefit from them.
+And above all - we have achieved all this mainly by modifiying 2 files (the Webpack config and HTML template) and using a prerender service, so every existing CSR app should be able to quickly and easily implement these modifications and benefit from them.

 These facts lead to the conclusion that there is no particular reason to use SSR, it would only add a lot of complexity and limitations to our app and degrade the developer and user experience.